ALL ABOUT HYDROGEN BATTERIES

 Our system offers the advantages of the Nikola and Tesla trucks, with the added value that if these amazing vehicles were compatible, they might use either hydrogen fuel cells or lithium batteries.

-There are of course advantages to both systems.
+There are of course advantages to both systems, that will change as lithium and cobalt become harder to source.

 WHAT IS A HYDROGEN BATTERY ?